GoogleCloudPlatform/hadoop-discovery-tool/README.md

 The current version of the tool is a Bash Script + Docker Container approach to ensure that no changes are made to the customer's environments and the docker container (tool) can be deleted after the assessment is complete and this ensure that sanity of your Hadoop Cluster Environment remains intact.

+**How do I get access to the Docker Image of the Tool?** Please reach out to the Google account teams or PSO teams to get access to the Docker image of the tool.

 **What's Next?** Support for Kafka Assessments and expand the tool for Debian, SLES/RHEL Operating Systems

 **No data that is collected is sent outside your worker/edge nodes from where the tool is being run.
 The PDF generated can be shared with the Google teams after the customer's perusal of the collected data**